There’s no way around it.

 Are you part of the problem?

-If you want to avoid contributing to this cycle of animal abuse, here are the main places and events (other than zoos and aquariums) you should absolutely boycott.
+In addition to zoos and aquariums, if you want to avoid contributing to this cycle of animal abuse, here are the main places and events you should boycott:

 - SeaWorld (and other aquatic parks)